Frequently asked questions & policies

 Please refer to the sizing chart at the bottom of the item page.
 You can also learn more about the modular argentium silver Descendants of the Dragon armor ring here.

 Do you take commissions?

-Generally no. I rarely take commissions nowadays unless it really interests me.
+I rarely take commissions nowadays unless it really interests me.
 I like to focus on making my own art and prefer not to make other people’s concepts.

-But if you still feel like you must share your idea, you can fill out my custom commissions form here.
+Even so, you're welcome to fill out my custom commissions form here.
 PLEASE DO NOT use the contact form.

 If you are looking to create an exact replica from a pre-existing IP (film, show, etc.), I suggest reaching out to a prop artist.

 Why aren't my reflective face mask and gloves glowing as brightly like in your photos?
 Why aren't they sustaining a glow when I look at them?

 Reflective fabric is not the same as fabric that glows in the dark.
 Reflective fabric is a retroreflective material, which means it appears to "glow" brightly when a light source hits the material at a small angle (in dimmer lighting).
 Visibility depends on the person's viewing angle when observing the fabric.

 Flash in photos brings out the highly reflective visibility.
 The best example of where you see this kind of material most is in highly reflective traffic signs, high-visibility clothing (e.g. safety vests or construction vests).